ebellm/pyraf-dbsp/README.txt

 Start reducing data after you have taken your first standard star exposure

 Copy (or rsync) new data into your raw subdirectory; then call sync() to
-	bring the new files into your existing directory without overwriting those you've already processed.
+	bring the new files into your working directory without overwriting those you've already processed.